-Resources are available for the Week of Prayer for Christian Unity 2018.
+If you are observing the Week of Prayer for Christian Unity at Pentecost, resources are available to order or download.
 Material for 2018 was produced in the Caribbean and uses Exodus 15, a song of triumph over oppression, as the motif of the Week of Prayer.

 We would also encourage you to subscribe to take part in the post-event survey to help improve our resources, and also for occasional email updates on the Week of Prayer for Christian Unity.